seungjuchoi/telegram-control-torrent/README.md

 ## How to Setting
 * token
 The token is a string along the lines of 110201543:AAHdqTcvCH1vGWJxfSeofSAs0K5PALDsaw that will be required to authorize the bot and send requests to the Bot API.
+* valid_users
+The user that is list up in valid_users can communicate with the telegram bot.
+Every Telegram user has own id string.

 The below is example code.
 ```json